 The trigger today was an article on BBC News regarding Grindr and the sharing of the HIV-status of its members.
-I read the same story on a few other news web sites and they all had one thing in common: encryption was mentioned several times, but the lack of clarification made the information rather useless.
+I read the same story on a few other news web sites and they all had one thing in common: encryption (which is one of the main purposes of the field of cryptography) was mentioned several times, but the lack of clarification made the information rather useless.
 So I decided to try and explain the basic concepts in a way that a non-technical person would find not just easy to understand, but also useful.
 And because I consider myself a programmer and I can't simply ignore my fellow guild members, I will add some additional, but clearly marked information for them; and some examples using Python Cryptography.

 Cryptography's main purpose is to keep communication or data secure – inaccessible to an attacker interested in obtaining the private information.
 Its origins can be traced to antiquity, but the methods employed have become increasingly complex and tied to mathematics and engineering in modern times.
 And while its use wasn't as spread until recently, mainly confined to the military realm, the advent of the Internet has meant that the privacy and financial security of most of us relies heavily on cryptography and, more importantly, on how well its implemented.